Sharath424/Spring-Boot-2.7.8/README.md

 **@Service**

 The @Service annotation is also a specialization of the component annotation.
-It doesn’t currently provide any additional behavior over the @Component annotation, but it’s a good idea to use @Service @Service over @Component @Component in service in service-layer classes layer classes because it specifies intent better.
+It doesn’t currently provide any additional behavior over the @Component annotation, but it’s a good idea to use @Service over @Component in service-layer classes  because it specifies intent better.
 Additionally, tool support and additional behavior might rely on it in the future.

 ### Retriving the Todo List